OLC-Bioinformatics/redmine-docs/docs/analysis/kma.md

     - `amr` - used for antimicrobial resistance gene detection
     - `biocide` - used for biocide resistance gene detection
     - `metal` - used for metal resistance gene detection
+    - `bacmet` - used for metal resistance gene detection using the [BacMet database](http://bacmet.biomedicine.gu.se/), which was converted to nucleotide format by James Robertson (reference to follow)
     - `custom` - gene detection using a custom target database uploaded by the user.
 The attached file **MUST** be named `targets.fasta`.
 The output csv file will use your fasta-file gene headers as names.